 Biomass conversion pathways are characterized by the type of the feedstock, the conversion technologies, and the final products.
 After harvest, biomass can be used either directly for conversion to energy or only if further processing is made.
-FAO (2019)13 speaks about two major types (or forms) of biofuels: primary (unprocessed) biomass, and secondary (processed) biomass, whereas biofuels is not defined here.
+FAO (2019)13 speaks about two major types (or forms) of biomass: primary (unprocessed) biomass, and secondary (processed) biomass.

-- Primary (unprocessed) biomass are those where the organic material is used essentially in its natural form (as harvested; e.g. woodchips, logwood).
-Such biomass is directly combusted usually to generate energy for cooking, space heating, electricity supply, steam, and process heat. - Secondary (processed) biomass in the form of solids (e.g. charcoal, torrefied biomass, pellets), liquids (e.g. ethanol, vegetable oil), or gases (e.g. biogas,
+- Primary (unprocessed) biomass: the organic material is used essentially in its natural form (as harvested; e.g. woodchips, logwood).
+Such biomass is directly combusted usually to generate energy for cooking, space heating, electricity supply, steam, and process heat. - Secondary (processed) biomass: it can be in the form of solids (e.g. charcoal, torrefied biomass, pellets), liquids (e.g. ethanol, vegetable oil), or gases (e.g. biogas,